 - Do not write in a name that is already listed on the ballot.

-- If you desire to vote at your polling place, you must surrender your absentee ballot at your poll.
-The ballot will be cancelled and you will be allowed to vote an electronic ballot at the poll.
+- If you decide to vote in person, you must surrender your absentee ballot to the poll official.
+The ballot will be cancelled and you will be allowed to vote an electronic ballot.

-- Place your voted ballot only in the envelopes provided.
-Do not place another person’s voted ballot in the envelopes.
+- Do not place another person’s voted ballot in the envelopes.

-- Sign the oath.
+- Sign or make your mark in the oath where indicated.
 If a voter cannot sign his/her name, the voter must still make a mark on the signature line.
-Note: Neither a power of attorney nor a signature stamp is acceptable.

 - If the voter received assistance in voting the ballot, the person assisting must also sign where indicated.